 Loud fans.

-The HP Victus 16 2024 is a great gaming laptop.
-Its AMD CPU and NVIDIA discrete GPU can deliver smooth gameplay at 1080p or 1440p in demanding AAA titles.
+The HP Victus 16 2024 is a good gaming laptop.
+Its AMD CPU and NVIDIA discrete GPU can deliver smooth gameplay at 1080p in demanding AAA titles.
 RAM and storage are user-replaceable, so you can upgrade or add more later.
 You can get this laptop with a 144Hz FHD, 165Hz FHD, or 240Hz QHD display; unfortunately, the tested 144Hz panel has a slow response time, causing visible ghosting, and none of the displays support VRR to reduce screen tearing.
 Thermal throttling is minimal, but the fans get pretty loud.

 CPU and GPU can handle demanding tasks.